Blood pressure screening

 What is the normal range for blood pressure?

 For healthy adults, systolic blood pressure should be below 120 mm Hg, and diastolic below 80 mm Hg.
-Persistent readings above 140/90 mm Hg may indicate hypertension, and further examination or treatment may be advised by a doctor.
+Persistent readings above 140/90 mm Hg may indicate hypertension, and further examination or treatment may be recommended by a doctor.

 How to choose the right blood pressure monitor?